|

 [ return to top ]

-The focus is on developing each person's capacity to make contact with their own spirit and the larger sense of Spirit.
+Each meeting is a blend of checking in, giving and receiving feedback, teaching and experiential work.
+The focus is on developing each person's capacity to make contact with their own True Nature and Great Spirit.
 This involves assisting and empowering each person's ability to develop their capacity to soften and relax their habitual defenses, and to experience direct intimate contact with themselves in the loving presence of others.
-Each person learns how to deepen their capacity to be present with themselves without judging, withholding or conceptualizing.
+Each person learns how to deepen their capacity for presence.
 As one begins to recognize oneself as a Sacred being, the sense of separation dissolves and the essential truth that we are all related emerges.
-There is the open invitation for any member to come forward and work individually.
-This is always in the service of all present, as we are mirrors for one another.
+Because we are mirrors for one another, each person's work contributes to the evolution of the entire circle.

 [ return to top ]